Nilsson, Senators hold off Flyers

 The Flyers jumped out to an early lead at 2:46 of the first period when Pitlick fired a wrist shot over Nilsson's shoulder for his first goal of the season.
 Ottawa nearly tied the game at 14:17, but Logan Brown somehow missed a tap-in directly in front of the net.

 The Senators received their third power play with slightly more than eight minutes left in the second period, and Ennis scored a rare goal with the extra skater at 13:12.
-It was only Ottawa's second power-play goal scored at home in 35 chances season.
-Ennis has four goals in 2019-20.
+It was only Ottawa's second power-play goal scored at home in 35 chances this season.
+The 30-year-old Ennis has four goals in his first season in Ottawa.

-Ottawa then went ahead 2-1 at 17:09 of the second when Chlapik, a second-round pick in 2015, scored his second goal of the season and the fourth of his career.
-Philadelphia's Joel Farabee continued to stay active throughout and had a team-best five shots through the first two periods.
+Ottawa then went ahead 2-1 at 17:09 of the second when Chlapik, a second-round pick in 2015, scored his second goal of the season and fourth of his career.
+Philadelphia's Joel Farabee continued to stay active throughout and had a team-high-tying five shots through the first two periods.

 Brown had a couple of solid scoring chances early in the third, but Hart made a pair of saves to keep the Flyers within one goal.
 Sean Couturier was then denied by Nilsson on a diving save at 5:49 of the third.